keydesign/keydesign/_pages/services.md

                 <div style="width: 35pt; height: 6pt; margin-top: -16pt; margin-bottom: 30pt; background-color: var(--phase-three-color);"></div>
             </div>
             <h3>Collaborate</h3>
-            <p>This is the phase of iterative feedback loops and collaboration with engineers and manufacturers to ensure the design intent is maintained throughout the manufacturing process.
-This collaborative effort ensures that the product can be cost-effectively produced while maintaining its aesthetic appeal.</p>
+            <p>Design for manufacturing (DFM) is a collaborative phase that involves industrial designers and engineers.
+Industrial designers focus on creating visually appealing and user-friendly designs, while engineers bring their technical expertise in manufacturing processes.</p>
+            <p>This collaboration is essential to ensure that the original design intent is preserved to achieve a final design that is both functional and aesthetically pleasing, while also being feasible and cost-effective to manufacture.</p>
             <h3>Support</h3>
             <p>We remain involved throughout the process, verifying the intended design until the product is shipped.
-This may include tasks such as production supervision and quality inspection to ensure that the manufactured products meet the required standards and specifications.</p>
+This may include tasks such as production supervision and quality inspection to ensure that the manufactured products meet the required design standards and specifications.</p>
         </div>
     </div>
     <div id="spacer" class="section" style="height: 70.8pt;"></div>